 A knowledge-based authentication factor requires users to memorize passwords and pin numbers.
 This can lead to users who use overly simplistic passwords and change them too infrequently, making them easy to guess or hack.

 A location-based authentication factor can be foiled by technologies that make it difficult to accurately authenticate the origin of network traffic.

 A behavior-based authentication factor could be observed and replicated by a malicious actor.

 Biometric and possession-based authentication factors may be the strongest means of securing a network or application against unauthorized access.
 Combining these methods into a multi-factor authentication process decreases the likelihood that a hacker could gain unauthorized access to the secured network.

-Sumo Logic secures its platform using a two-step verification process that incorporates the third-party Google Authenticator (for Android, iOS, and Blackberry), Duo Mobile (for Android and iOS) and Authenticator (for Windows phone) applications.
+Sumo Logic secures its platform using a two-step verification process that incorporates the third-party Google Authenticator (for Android, iOS, and Blackberry), Duo Mobile (for Android and iOS) and Authenticator (for Windows) mobile applications.

 Reduce downtime and move from reactive to proactive monitoring.